 - Within the defined sites with Enterprise Zone status at Ramparts Business Park in Berwick-upon-Tweed, Fairmoor north of Morpeth and Ashwood Business Park at Ashington, which form part of the general employment site allocations in Policy ECN 6, support and encouragement will be given to high quality employment in line with the overall strategy of these sites as follows: - a.
-At Ramparts, Berwick-upon-Tweed, high quality business premises in the B1, B2 and B8 use classes, so long as there is no adverse impact on the significance of adjoining battlefield site; - b.
-At Fairmoor, Morpeth, knowledge intensive office, light industrial and incubator premises, likely to fall within the B1 Use Class; - c.
-At Ashwood Business Park, Ashington, pharmaceuticals and mixed manufacturing, likely to be in the B1 or B2 Use Classes; - 2.
-Other uses will be supported, especially where these support the preferred sectors; - 3.
-Non employment uses will not be supported unless they meet (2) above and there is a clear need for their location within the Enterprise Zone areas.
+At Ramparts, Berwick-upon-Tweed, high quality business premises in main employment uses, so long as there is no adverse impact on the significance of adjoining battlefield site; - At Fairmoor, Morpeth, main employment uses within Use Class E (Commercial, business and service uses) particularly knowledge intensive office, light industrial and incubator premises; - c.
+At Ashwood Business Park, Ashington, main employment uses, particularly pharmaceuticals and mixed manufacturing. - 2.
+Other uses will be supported, especially where these support the preferred sectors. - 3.
+Non employment uses will not be supported unless they meet (2) above and there is a clear need for their location within the Enterprise Zone areas. - 4.
+Office uses will be limited to those that are not subject to a sequential test or have met the test.